 Digital Marketing For E-Commerce

-In today’s discussion let’s discuss the most important aspect of creating a profitable E-commerce store i.e Marketing for E-commerce.
+In today’s discussion let’s discuss one of the most important aspects of creating a profitable E-commerce store i.e Marketing for E-commerce.
 So Let’s dive into it.

-I also recommend you to go through the previous lessons first for a better understanding, if you haven’t yet –
+I also recommend you to go through the following posts first if you haven’t yet, for a better understanding –

 E-commerce (electronic commerce) is buying & selling of goods & services over an electronic network (primarily the internet) which can be conducted through computers, tablets, smartphones, and other smart devices.
 Basically, it’s nothing more than an online mode of exchanging goods & services for a consideration (primarily money).

 E-commerce created new ways to conduct the same businesses which required new modes of selling and therefore opened a hump of new opportunities for the unique skilled professional to get things done.
 Example – Digital Marketers, Graphic Designers, Web Developers, etc.

 Also this new way of doing commerce created the need for new products and services to support the online trade.
 Example – SaaS Products like Shopify, Zoom, Shopfy, Hubspot, Slack, etc; Payment gateways like Razorpay, Paytm, Paypal, etc; Marketplaces like Amazon, Indiamart, etc; Online fulfilment partner services like Shiprocket; Online Product packaging material providers like Inkmonk, etc.

 And even the high internet penetration gave rise to the new market needs and hence created opportinities for individuals/businesses to create new products and services that could be purchased online. eg Netflix, Prime, etc.